mulander/openbsd-dart/README.md

 Goals
 =====

-Have a fully functional & working build of dart runtime, sdk & editor for OpenBSD.
+Have a fully functional & working build of dart runtime & sdk for OpenBSD.

 Status
 ======